 It is important for new and existing claimants to understand Medicaid insurance changes that may arise in Massachusetts.
 For instance, within the past decade, Medicaid has grown and expanded in ways that many petitioners could never expect.
 Most recently, the Affordable Care Act (ACA) expansion was enacted for states choosing to participate, which provided further eligibility exceptions for Medicaid benefits.
 Staying up to date with Medicaid insurance changes can help applicants better prepare for anything that may arise down the road.

 It is also worth noting, Medicaid insurance eligibility requirements should be understood before a prospective petitioner begins their application.
 Medicaid eligibility requirements can range from personal information to income requirements.
 In order for applicants to receive Medicaid benefits, they must meet all the qualification requirements for the program, including being well within the income guidelines.
-Important information about Medicaid is available in our comprehensive guide at no cost to prospective applicants so that they can create a smooth and straightforward application process.
+Important information about Medicaid is available in our free guide, including details about the application process and how to qualify.